peravali0812/peravali0812.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm <ins>Surya</ins> Kiran , Research Fellow at [Deutsches Elektronen-Synchrotron](https://www.desy.de/) and [Universty of Federal Armed Forces](https://www.hsu-hh.de/en/), Hamburg, Germany.
 I am a multidisciplinary engineer/scientist with background in Aerospace/Mechanical/Marine Engineering.
 My experience includes working with high fidelity CFD simulations and modeling (finite volumes method) and also lagrangian based methods such as Smoothed Particle Hydrodynamics (SPH).

-My major focus is on Open-source CFD (OpenFOAM), Discrete flow methods (DSMC and SPH), Computational Physics, Multiphase flows, Turbulence Modelling, High Performance Computing.

-For more info
+My current research focuses on developing advanced simulation methodologies to resolve fluid flows having wide range of flow states (e.g., continuum and free molecular flows) and its interation with nano particles.
+This involves bundling different multiscale and multiphysics simulation methodologies supported by high-performance computing and data science methods.

+I firmly believe in open science and constantly working to intergrate opensource solutions in to my workflow.
+I created this website to communicate science and research.

+⚠️ ⚠️ ⚠️ This site is under construction and I am still working on it, but it is already online.

+Contact
 ------
-More info about configuring academicpages can be found in [the guide](https://academicpages.github.io/markdown/).
-The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.
+One can contact me either by linkedin or twitter atm...